-While you can heat the grill to 500 degrees, I find that pellet smokers, like this one, are best for smoking rather than direct heat grilling.
-The Traeger Pro 575 is a high-end grill, for sure, but one that comes with all the features.
+While you can heat the grill to 500 degrees, pellet smokers like this one are best for smoking rather than direct heat grilling.
+The Traeger Pro 575 is a high-end grill with a higher price, for sure, but one that comes with helpful features.

 The large hopper holds up to 18 pounds, so you don’t have to worry about refilling pellets constantly.
 There’s also temperature control for consistent cooking, which you can also control via the Traeger app on your smartphone.
 A built-in probe thermometer helps you determine when cooking is done, and the grill grates are coated with porcelain for easy cleaning.